Backcountry and River Permit Reservations on Recreation.gov:

 White Rim Road

-For the White Rim Road, we issue a total of 50 day-use vehicle permits (including motorcycles) and 50 day-use bicycle permits each day.
+For the White Rim Road, we issue day-use permits for a total of 50 vehicles (including motorcycles) per day and permits for a total of 50 mountain bikes each day.
 Group size is limited to three vehicles and 15 bicycles.
-Groups must be separated by 30 minutes of travel time.
+Larger groups must be separated by 30 minutes of travel time.
 You do not need a permit if you plan to drive only on the Shafer Trail and Potash Road.

 Elephant Hill Road

-We issue a total of 24 day-use vehicle permits (including motorcycles) and 12 day-use bicycle permits each day for Elephant Hill Road.
+We issue day-use permits for a total of 24 vehicles (including motorcycles) per day and day-use permits for a total of 12 mountain bikes each day for Elephant Hill Road.
 Group size is limited to three vehicles and 12 bicycles.
 Groups must be separated by 30 minutes of travel time.

 How much does a permit cost?

-There is no fee for day-use permits.
+For permits obtained online there is a $6 Recrecation.gov reservation fee.
+There is no fee for day-use permits obtained at the visitor centers.
 You must pay a park entrance fee at a park entrance station, visitor center, or via pay.gov.
 Each vehicle, motorcycle, and individual entering by foot or bicycle must pay an entrance fee.

 Can I cache supplies in the backcountry?